This post contains affiliate links.

 Choosing your running shorts

-Now that we’ve talked about how running shorts make a difference in your running performance, let’s move on to choosing a running short.
+Now that we’ve talked about how running shorts make a difference in your running performance, let’s move on to choosing running shorts.

 There are a few things we should consider when choosing a running short.
 The most important is the type and length of your running shorts.